Bell MV-75 Cheyenne II: Design

 The V-280 prototype (air vehicle concept demonstrator, or AVCD) was powered by the General Electric T64.
 The specific engine for the model performance specification (MPS) was unknown at the time, but has funding from the Army's future affordable turbine engine (FATE) program.
 The V-tail structure and ruddervators, made by GKN, will provide high levels of maneuverability and control to the airframe.
 It will be made of a combination of metals and composites.
-Features in the interior include seats that wirelessly charge troops’ radios, night-vision goggles, and other electronic gear and windows that display three-dimensional mission maps.
+Features in the interior include seats that wirelessly charge troops' radios, night-vision goggles, and other electronic gear and windows that display three-dimensional mission maps.

-Special emphasis has been placed on reducing the weight of the V-280 in comparison to the V-22, which would reduce cost.
-To do this, composites are used extensively in the wing, fuselage, and tail.
+To reduce cost and weight, the V-280 wing uses composites extensively in the wing, fuselage, and tail.
 Wing skins and ribs are made of a honeycomb-stiffened "sandwich" construction with large-cell carbon cores for fewer, larger, and lighter parts.
 Skins and ribs are paste-bonded together to eliminate fasteners.
-With these measures, costs are reduced by over 30 percent compared to a scaled V-22 wing.
+The wing costs about one-third less than a V-22 wing of the same size would.
 Bell expects the V-280 to cost around the same as an AH-64E or MH-60M.
 While the Osprey has a higher disk loading and lower hover efficiency than a helicopter, the V-280 will have a lower disk loading and longer wing for greater hover and cruise efficiency.

-In October 2021, Bell and Rolls-Royce jointly announced that the V-280 Valor powerplant would switch from the T64 turboshaft used on the prototype to a derivative of the Rolls-Royce T406/AE 1107C used on the Osprey, which would be named the AE 1107F.
-At the same time as increasing power from 5,000 to 7,000 horsepower, the AE 1107 is a known element in tiltrotor aircraft with its two decades of prior use, which lowers sustainment costs and decreases risks of the project.
+In October 2021, Bell and Rolls-Royce announced that the V-280 Valor powerplant would switch from the T64 turboshaft used on the prototype to the AE 1107F, a derivative of the Rolls-Royce T406/AE 1107C used on the Osprey.
+This would increase power from 5,000 to 7,000 horsepower, lower sustainment costs, and reduce development risk.